-McAlvain Construction, Inc. is currently providing CM/GC Services for Mountain Humane’s new animal welfare campus in Hailey, Idaho.
-The 20 acre campus will include a new animal shelter, veterinary clinic and educational facility.
+McAlvain Construction, Inc. recently completed CM/GC Services for Mountain Humane’s new animal welfare campus in Hailey, Idaho.
+The 20 acre campus recently celebrated its Grand Opening!
+The new campus includes a new animal shelter, veterinary clinic and educational facility.

 Mountain Humane is a place where humans and animals connect.
 Where the special connection between people and pets is honored and celebrated.
 Where people can find their new best friends and animals can find that place to call “home”.
 After more than 35 years of hard use, the current facility Mountain Humane uses is simply no longer workable.
 It’s worn out, overcrowded, stressfully noisy, poorly ventilated, vulnerable to disease, fire and mudslides, and no longer reflects today’s best practices.
 Mountain Humane is excited to be working with McAlvain to build a new facility; a place where compassion and empathy are grown, connection is fostered, and community is built.
 A place that draws visitors from all over to our beautiful mountain town, driving more economic vitality to the area while saving more animals’ lives than ever before.